openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

-   This document recommends Kubernetes 1.6.2 or later.
-However 1.6.3 has an issue so please follow the suggested work-around.
-This is fixed in 1.6.4.
-1.7.0 appears to be stable and is working in the gates.
+   This document recommends Kubernetes 1.6.4 or later.
+Note that kubernetes 1.6.3 is DOA and will not work.

+   1.7.0 appears to be stable and is working in the gates, and is the current latest version.

 .. warning::